ajbarker93/vaxi_track/vaxitrack/static/centre_guide.md

-# Vaccine centre guide for VaxiTrack
+# Vaccination Centre guide for using VaxiTrack

 Here are the steps to follow when logging a vaccine:

-Have you signed up as a centre?
+Have you already signed up as a centre?
 If not:

 * Go to VaxiTrack
 * Click "Register as a centre"